tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 While this might be reasonable in many situations, if X is a feature most users will want or expect to do, the documentation should mention it.
 Tech writers are supposed to be _user_ champions, not product champions.
 For example, in our coffee API scenario, suppose the coffee API works only for coffee produced in the U.S., not coffee imported from Columbia, Guatemala, or elsewhere.
 It would be a pretty big gap not to mention this limitation explicitly in the documentation.

+{: .tip}
-For more on the topic of transparency, see ([Transparency in documentation: dealing with limits about what you can and cannot say](/2017/07/13/transparency-in-documentation/).)
+For more on the topic of transparency, see [Transparency in documentation: dealing with limits about what you can and cannot say](/2017/07/13/transparency-in-documentation/).

 Keep the PM in the loop of the doc review even if they have little input on the technical aspects of the product.
 The PM is aware of all the stakeholders that you might not know about, and they can easily pull people into conversations to answer questions.
 For example, the PM likely connects the dots up the executive chain and can include others in the doc review several levels above you, or across teams that you didn't even know existed.
 The PM can be your connection point to all the other teams and interested parties related to the feature.